gayathrisatish13/meta-ads-performance-dashboard/README.md

-Meta Ads Performance Analytics Dashboard
+#Meta Ads Performance Analytics Dashboard
-Executive Summary
+##Executive Summary

 Built an end-to-end marketing analytics dashboard in Power BI to evaluate digital ad campaign performance and optimize advertising spend.

 The project transforms raw event-level ad interaction data into executive-level KPIs, enabling performance comparison across campaigns, ads, and user segments.

-This dashboard is designed to answer one core question:
+This dashboard answers one core business question:

 Where is marketing money generating real return — and where is it being wasted?

+##Project Highlights

+Designed a relational data model integrating four structured datasets

+Engineered 8+ dynamic DAX measures for performance analysis

+Built interactive KPI dashboards for campaign and ad-level insights

+Identified ROI-driven optimization opportunities

-Business Objective
+##Business Objective

-Digital campaigns generate massive volumes of impressions and clicks, but decision-makers care about profitability.
+Digital campaigns generate large volumes of impressions and clicks, but decision-makers care about profitability and efficiency.

 This project focuses on: